 - i.
 The Commission must be culturally sensitive to all California Native Americans. - ii.
 The Commission will facilitate cooperative working relationships with developers, planners, private land owners, Federal, State, and local agencies, and the California Native American population. - iii.
 The Commission will not express its own opinion regarding the treatment and disposition of Native American human remains and associated grave goods. - iv.
-The Commission will not become involved in inter-tribal or intra-tribal politics. - v.
+The Commission will not become involved in inter-tribal or intra-tribal politics.

+- v.
 The Commission will treat all Native American groups, tribes, and individuals with respect and dignity. - vi.
 The Commission will conduct State business in a professional and sensitive manner. - vii.
 The Commission will be fair and impartial in enforcing the laws under its authority.

-V. Proposed Priorities, Goals, and Objectives
+V. Proposed Priorities, Goals, and Objectives, 2018 - 2022

-The following are proposed priorities, goals and objectives in light of the strengths and weaknesses assessment.
+The following are proposed the Commission's priorities, goals, and objectives for 2018 through 2022 in light of the strengths and weaknesses assessment.
 Performance measures will be proposed once the proposed priorities, goals, and objectives are agreed upon.